Chapter 10 Administrative Indexes

 White 69,891 17.1 17.2 21.3 12.6 23.4 12.0 27.0 10.6 11.1 9.3

-Table 10.2: Response percentage lower and upper bounds by group
+Table 10.3: Table 10.4: Response percentage lower and upper bounds by group

 Group n Strongly dislike lower bound Strongly dislike upper bound Dislike lower bound Dislike upper bound Indifferent lower bound Indifferent upper bound Like lower bound Like upper bound Strongly like lower bound Strongly like upper bound